Kent, Washington: Culture

-In 1992, the Greater Kent Historical Society was formed to promote the discovery, preservation and dissemination of knowledge about the history of the greater Kent area.
-In 1996, the City of Kent purchased the historic Bereiter house, the home of one of Kent's early mayors, for use as the Kent Historical Museum.
-The museum is operated by the Greater Kent Historical Society.
+In 1992, the Greater Kent Historical Society was formed to promote the discovery, preservation, and dissemination of knowledge about the history of the greater Kent area.
+In 1996, the City of Kent purchased the historic Bereiter house, the home of one of Kent's early mayors, for use as the Kent Historical Museum, which is operated by the Greater Kent Historical Society.